gui1117/Valdmor/README.md

 #Valdmor

-top-down game inspired by left4dead and hotline miami, developped using Turbulenz an html5/javascript game engine
+top-down game developped using Turbulenz an html5/javascript game engine playable at thiolliere.org